Category Archives: Arts

 Chimanda Adichie on the danger of a single story

-Click here to watch this TED video: In Nigeria, Chimamanda Ngozi Adichie’s novel Half of a Yellow Sun has helped inspire new, cross-generational communication about the Biafran war.
-In this and in her other works, she seeks to instill dignity … Continue reading
+In Nigeria, Chimamanda Ngozi Adichie’s novel Half of a Yellow Sun has helped inspire new, cross-generational communication about the Biafran war.
+In this and in her other works, she seeks to instill dignity into the finest details of each character, whether poor, middle class or rich, exposing along the way the deep scars of colonialism in the African landscape.

 1 Comment